 Consideration Description Functioning markets Can the market provide the right products?
 In the right quality and quantity?
 Can it meet an increase in demand?
-Note that sometimes the market's capacity might not be evident at first glance -proper market assessment/analysis is key. protection Does the affected population prefer cash over in-kind (why)?
+Note that sometimes the market's capacity might not be evident at first glance -proper market assessment/analysis is key.
+II Ommilnity preferences and Does the affected population prefer cash over in-kind (why)?
 Are communities used to handling cash and how may personal safety or household dynamics be affected by cash?